 Residential neighbourhoods are the building blocks of the community.
 The intent of the Plan is to develop neighbourhoods with a mix of housing types designed to meet a range of housing needs.
 Residential design principles will be used to ensure compatibility between housing of different types, densities and heights, and to ensure the safety and comfort of residents.
 Lotting patterns will be designed to ensure convenient vehicular and pedestrian flows and access to schools, parks and commercial areas.
-The character of residential uses.
+The character of residential areas will be conserved from the intrusion or impact of incompatible non-residential uses.
 The form of development will be generally compact, energy efficient and fully serviced.
 Efforts will be made to maintain existing natural features and/or beautify residential areas with trees and landscaped open space areas.